prysmaticlabs/prysm/README.md

 This will sync up the Beacon Node with the latest head block in the network.
 Note that the beacon node must be **completely synced** before attempting to initialise a validator client, otherwise the validator will not be able to complete the deposit and funds will be lost.

-## Staking ETH: Running a validator client
+## Staking ETH: running a validator client

 Once your beacon node is up, the chain will be waiting for you to deposit 3.2 Goerli ETH into the Validator Deposit Contract to activate your validator (discussed in the section below).
 First though, you will need to create a validator client to connect to this node in order to stake and participate.
 Each validator represents 3.2 Goerli ETH being staked in the system, and it is possible to spin up as many as you desire in order to have more stake in the network.

 For more information on the functionality of validator clients, see [this section](https://prysmaticlabs.gitbook.io/prysm/how-prysm-works/validator-clients) of our official documentation.

-### Activating your validator: Depositing 3.2 Goerli ETH
+### Activating your validator: depositing 3.2 Goerli ETH

 Using your validator deposit data from the previous step, follow the instructions found on https://prylabs.net/participate to make a deposit.